BSSW Program Curriculum

 Students who enter Minnesota State Mankato for their freshman year or who transfer to Minnesota State Mankato usually use the catalog for their first year on campus.
 However, students who are changing majors after several years or are returning to University after several years, may have the opportunity to select a particular catalog year.
 If you are not sure of the catalog year you will use to meet graduation and the BSSW Program requirements, schedule appointments with AH&N's Advising Office staff and your BSSW Program Faculty Advisor.
 You may be able to change catalogs to better meet your graduation course planning needs.

 For more information about the general graduation requirements and general education requirements for a specific catalog year, go to Minnesota State Mankato’s Undergraduate Catalogs Undergraduate Catalogs.
 Select the year in which you are interested.

-Find your BSSW Program Curriculum Guide: SBS Advising Center provides a handout of the BSSW Program Curriculum Guide with some information about the program requirements and the 3 semester sequence for the advanced curriculum.
+Find your BSSW Program Curriculum Guide: AH&N Advising Office provides a handout of the BSSW Program Curriculum Guide with some information about the program requirements and the 3 semester sequence for the advanced curriculum.
 Select the academic year that matches the catalog year under which you plan to graduate.
 Download, save for your records and print if needed.

 More Course Planning Resources